- AT THE POETRY CENTER

 Any community member is eligible to apply, with the exception of Poetry Center employees, weekly volunteers, and interns.
 The scholarship must be used during the semester for which it was awarded, for the course specified in your application.

-The deadline to apply for a Fall 2014 course has passed.
-Check back later for the next deadline for Spring 2015 courses.
+The deadline for Spring 2015 courses is JANUARY 21, 2015, midnight.
 To apply, you must submit a letter and a short writing sample by email.

 The letter should include the following information:

 The short writing sample should be no more than three pages in length.
 You are welcome to submit an excerpt.